 Set sous vide machine to 55C/131F.

 Place the lobster in a freezer bag with butter and garlic, and remove the air through a vacuum sealer or the displacement method.
 Drop lobster in the bath for 45 minutes.

 Remove bag from bath.
 Gently take lobster tails out of the bag and place on a serving platter.
 Pour melted butter from the bag on to the lobster.
-Garnish with fresh parsley and lemon, and enjoy!
+Garnish with fresh chives, fresh squeezed lemon, a pinch of salt and enjoy!